 "The financial industry is well behind other industries in terms of what it provides its customers with and how it understands them."

-Chloe explains that the human instinct to provide better customer service is by adding more, whether this is more tech, more communication channels, or even just adding more paragraphs to a document.
+The human instinct to improve customer service often starts with adding more - more tech, more communication channels, or more paragraphs in a document.

 "None of these are necessarily bad options.
 But they often come from a place of a lack of clarity about what you’re trying to achieve.
 You need to ask yourself; what have you done and is it working?
 And if it’s not, how much awareness do you have about why it’s not working?”